imDelivered/WikiRAG/README.md

 Terminal chat app for Ollama with local Wikipedia integration via Kiwix.

+**⚠️ Platform Note:** This software is currently Linux-only.
+Windows and macOS support may be added in the future.

 **⚠️ Disclaimer:** This software is provided "as is" without warranty.
 The author is not responsible for any misuse, damage, or consequences resulting from the use of this software.
 See [DISCLAIMER.md](DISCLAIMER.md) for full details.

 ## Features